xMestas/RoyLanguage/README.md

    You can see many examples of these evaluation functions being used in [RoyTests.hs](RoyTests.hs).

  - You can run the parser directly in ghci by running the `parseProg` function and passing to it a string that represents the concrete syntax to parse.
 Individual smaller parsers can be ran using the `runParse` function which takes as input the parser to run and the string to be parsed by that parser.

+ - To extend the language, define new data types and operations by creating a module with an instance of the type class `RoyDataType` like is done in [RoyBase.hs](RoyBase.hs).
+Include this module in [RoyParser.hs](RoyParser.hs).
+For each new instance of the type class, pick a value of that type.
+Append `litParseList` with `litParserInfo (value)` and append `primOpList` with primOps (value).
+After this, recompile main.
+The new parser and interpreter will support the new data type.

  - You would write a program with concrete syntax in a file.
 To execute a file written with Roy, compile the `Main.hs` and execute it with filename as the argument.
+This is the main way to use the project.
 Sample programs can be found in `examples` folder.
    ```
    $ ghc -O Main.hs
    $ ./Main filename